 Adobe's Flash interactive media format was once the king of the web.
 But since the rise of HTML5, the Flash Player has been in slow but terminal decline, with milestones along the way including the rise of the Occupy Flash movement in 2011 to Google killing the use of Flash in its browser this September.

-You can see a sneak peek of the new tool in the video above and Adobe will be livestreaming further demos throughout the week here.
+You can see a sneak peek of the new tool in the video above and Adobe will be live streaming further demos throughout the week here.
 See our Adobe Flash Pro CS6 review for a reminder of what Flash offered.

 Animate CC will continue supporting Flash (SWF) and AIR formats but it's more than just a name change.
 Adobe says new features in Animate CC will include:

 - Vector art brushes – Modify the path of a stroke after it’s been drawn, and scale them to any resolution.
 Make custom brushes and import brushes created with Adobe Capture CC.

 - 360° rotatable canvas – Rotate the canvas on any pivot point as you draw to get the right angle and strokes.